Can Safety Glasses Help Prevent Or Slow Down Cataract Development?

 If you have already developed cataracts, preventing full exposure to UV rays may slow the progress of the lens clouding.

-Reflective surfaces such as water, snow or even the windshields from other cars can produce blinding glare which is dangerous when operating a vehicle or other heavy equipment.
-Furthermore, the UV rays come with this glare so wearing a hat or working under some sort of shade doesn’t fully protect you against them.
+Reflective surfaces—like water, snow, glass buildings, or even car windshields—can produce blinding glare, which is dangerous when operating vehicles or heavy equipment.
+Importantly, UV rays are often present within glare, so wearing a hat or working in partial shade does not fully protect your eyes.

 Many people report being extremely sensitive to light, most often harsh or bright light, while developing cataracts.

-Most often, cataracts develop naturally with age, so there is no real way to entirely prevent them.
+Cataracts most often develop naturally with age, so there is no guaranteed way to fully prevent them.

-However, with the knowledge that sun exposure contributes to the onset and/or worsening of cataracts, actively protecting yourself from UV rays and eye discomfort using properly manufactured glasses can help reduce oxidative damage, and therefore slow down the cataracts getting worse.
+However, knowing that UV exposure contributes to both the development and progression of cataracts, actively protecting yourself from UV rays and eye discomfort using properly manufactured glasses can help reduce oxidative damage, and therefore slow down the cataracts getting worse.

 Original price was: $93.99.Current price is: $70.49.